The First Sci-Fi Thriller Based on Internet of Things and Artificial Intelligence Gets Part 2: Internet of Dangerous Things - www.lokmattimes.com

 The First Sci-Fi Thriller Based on Internet of Things and Artificial Intelligence Gets Part 2: Internet of Dangerous Things

-PNN New Delhi [India], November 29: Artificial Intelligence inside your phone, TV, car, watch, and refrigerator already knows your ...
+New Delhi [India], November 29: Artificial Intelligence inside your phone, TV, car, watch, and refrigerator already knows your locations, ...

 New Delhi [India], November 29: Artificial Intelligence inside your phone, TV, car, watch, and refrigerator already knows your locations, habits, secrets, and patterns.
 But now imagine these non-living ‘things' gaining the power to read your mind before you speak, and then uniting to take control of your life.